oracle-livelabs/database/23cfree/js-generic-json/json.md

 3. Search for a specific document in the collection

-    The SODA API provides filter functions to be used with query-by-example (QBE) operators.
+    The SODA API provides filter functions to be used with QBE operators.
 This example demonstrates how to find a document (or set of documents) in a collection using a QBE.

     ```js
     /**